tadija/AERecord/README.md

 NSManagedObject.create() // create new object

 let attributes = ...
-NSManagedObject.createWithAttributes(attributes) // create new object and sets it's attributes
+NSManagedObject.create(with: attributes) // create new object and sets it's attributes

-NSManagedObject.firstOrCreateWithAttribute("city", value: "Belgrade") // get existing object (or create new if it doesn't already exist) with given attribute
+NSManagedObject.firstOrCreate(with: "city", value: "Belgrade") // get existing object (or create new if it doesn't already exist) with given attribute

 let attributes = ...
-NSManagedObject.firstOrCreateWithAttributes(attributes) // get existing object (or create new if it doesn't already exist) with given attributes
+NSManagedObject.firstOrCreate(with: attributes) // get existing object (or create new if it doesn't already exist) with given attributes
 ```

 #### Find first